Ishtar (singer): Early life

-Eti Zach was born on 10 November 1968 in Kiryat Ata, near Haifa and was raised in Israel.
+Esther Zach was born on 10 November 1968 in Kiryat Ata, near Haifa, and was raised in Israel.
 She was born to an Egyptian-Jewish mother and a Moroccan-Jewish father, who had immigrated to Israel earlier.

-She speaks Arabic, English, French and Hebrew.
+She speaks Hebrew, Arabic, English and French.

 She sings in Arabic, Hebrew, French, Spanish, Bulgarian, Russian, and English.
 In addition, she says she "half-speaks Moroccan Arabic".

-Ishtar began performing in clubs at age 14 and continued even while enrolled in the IDF.
-Though she was born Eti Zach, she chose the name 'Ishtar', a Mesopotamian Goddess, because her grandmother called her Ester, which "with her Egyptian accent it sounded like Ishtar", she said.
+Zach began performing in clubs at age 14 and continued even while enrolled in the IDF.
+She chose to use the stage name "Ishtar", the name of a Mesopotamian goddess, after what her given name sounded like with her grandmother's "Egyptian accent".

 It was around this time a friend asked her to join her in France.
 She soon fell in love with the country and decided to make it her home.